5mehulhelp5/MagentoExtensions/README.md

 6> Magento Google Shopping Api V2 :- This Extension provide a Google Shopping Api V2 interface in magento feb, 2015 the V1 has expired so this is the V2 Extension.

+7> Magento Guest checkout :- This extension is a magento extension and this extension will provide a frontend utility to Stop guest user to see your cart and checkout so without login customer can not buy..

 More comming soon.....

 My Self
 =================

-I have a really Good experience in PHP development. i have been in this development field from last 3 years.
+I have a really Good experience in PHP development. i have been in this development field from last 3.5 years.

 Skills
 ----------